ripudamank2/Low-Power-Design-Workshop/README.md

  1. Do not send control signals between them
  2. Minimize signal interchange between them - it will leads to excess isolation gates.

+ Mobile Vs Mobility

+ 1. Mobile refer to device level innovation
+     It refer to un-tethering of devices from fixed locations.
+ 2. Mobility refers to the migration of services from fixed locations.
+ 3. Mobile enable data .
+Mobility generated data and also uses the data created by mobile application.